-Earlier this week a started a series on the topic of discipline.
-If you missed the first two post you can check them out at the following links: Discipline Boot Camp pt.1 and Discipline Boot Camp pt 2.
+Discipline is an ESSENTIAL aspect to living a successful life.
+This is the third part of a series of posts on growing in your self-discipline.
+If you missed the first two posts you can check them out at the following links: Discipline Boot Camp pt.1 and Discipline Boot Camp pt 2.

 In today’s post I am going to discuss our External structure and how to develop it.
 Now, before we get into this second point, I want to make it clear that this information is based on my study of Dr. Townsend’s book The Entitlement Cure.
 Okay, let’s go!